Lawsuits Claim Drivers Were Underpaid on Total Vehicle Loss Claims

 The suits argue that these costs are unavoidable when buying or leasing a new car and therefore should be included in the payout for a totaled vehicle.

 Depending on the totaled car’s age, make and model, these fees can add up to hundreds – or even thousands – of dollars.
-For instance, in the lawsuit against GEICO, the plaintiff alleges that she had to pay at least $75 to transfer her title, along with six percent of her replacement car’s value in sales tax.
-The total amount added up to approximately $1,500.
+For instance, in one lawsuit against State Farm, the plaintiff alleges that she never received payment for sales tax, which totaled more than $7,000.

 How a Class Action Lawsuit Can Help